Arijitdutta19910601/Atmol4Cast-CNR/Research Plan.md

 ## Context and Alignment

-How the visitor’s expertise connects with host activities/projects.
+How the visitor’s expertise connects with the host activities/projects.

 ## Structure by Time (usually by month or phase)

 Month 1: Orientation, literature, data familiarization
+        # Week 1: Spent time diving into relevant literature regarding forecasting techniques.
+According to the suggestions, also focused on AD, ETS, and CRPS     implementation detail.
 Month 2: Method development, prototyping

 Month 3: Testing, application, documentation